neuml/codequestion/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-codequestion is a Python application that allows a user to ask coding questions directly from the terminal.
-Many developers will have a web browser window open while they develop and run web searches as questions arise. codequestion attempts to make that process faster so you can focus on development.
+codequestion is a Python application that empowers users to ask coding questions directly from the terminal.
+Developers often have a web browser window open while they work and run web searches as questions arise.
+With codequestion, this can be done from a local context.

-The default model for codequestion is built off the [Stack Exchange Dumps on archive.org](https://archive.org/details/stackexchange). codequestion runs locally against a pre-trained model using data from Stack Exchange.
-No network connection is required once installed.
+The default model for codequestion is built off the [Stack Exchange Dumps on archive.org](https://archive.org/details/stackexchange).
+With the default model, codequestion runs locally, no network connection is required.
 The model executes similarity queries to find similar questions to the input query.

 An example of how codequestion works is shown below: